senacor/code-and-play-full-stack/tasks/tasks.md

 As in the load method throw also a "ChannelNotFoundException" if the channel does not exist.

 ### 4.2 A POST endpoint to save new chat message
-Allow POST for the resource `/api/v1/channels/{channel}/messages`.
+Allow POST for the resource `/api/channels/{channelId}/messages`.

-Hint: Use the UriComponentsBuilder to build the location URI returned by this endpoint.
+Hint: Use the `UriComponentsBuilder` to build the location URI returned by this endpoint.